Mitford Crowe: Early life

 Mitford Crowe was born in April 1669 and baptised on the 18th in Hexham, Northumberland.
-His father was Patrick Crowe, a justice of the peace from Ashington, Northumberland who died at some point before 1705.
+His father was Patrick Crowe, a justice of the peace from Ashington, Northumberland.
 Crowe's mother was Anne Mitford, who disappeared from historical records after 1689.
 Growing up, Crowe travelled to Barbados and was apprenticed to a merchant there named Mr Tillard, but by 1697 was living in Barcelona.

 In January 1697, Crowe wrote a letter to King William III of England containing important information, which brought him to the attention of the English government.
 By 1700, Crowe had moved to London to work as a merchant and was appointed in December of that year as a colonial agent for Barbados to present a request for improvements to the colony's fortifications to the Commissioners for Trade and Plantations.

 Beginning in 1701, Crowe pursued a political career, being elected to the English House of Commons in February 1701.
 He continued to sit in Parliament until November of that year and was elected to the House of Commons for a second stint which lasted from December 1701 to July 1702.
 On 29 January 1702, William III appointed Crowe as governor of Barbados, but this was overturned after the king died shortly thereafter.